mandiant/flare-fakenet-ng/docs/internals.md

 For purposes of this documentation, some rigorously-defined terms will be repurposed or replaced:
 * TCP defines an _endpoint_ to be a host address and a port number.
-Although the concept of an endpoint is specific to TCP, we will use the term losely to mean a host address and port number for any transport protocol we know how to examine (i.e. both TCP and UDP).
+Although the concept of an endpoint is specific to TCP, we will use the term loosely to mean a host address and port number for any transport protocol we know how to examine (i.e. both TCP and UDP).
 * TCP defines a _connection_ as two endpoints.
 Because UDP is connectionless, we will use the more general term _conversation_ to represent the concept of a pair of endpoints that are communicating.